 Use this order when you are choosing strings:

-That path keeps the choice educational rather than turning it into an unsupported buying verdict.
+That path keeps the choice grounded in category fit rather than turning it into an unsupported buying verdict.

 Sources Used

-This article uses only the approved CON-62 source brief: D’Addario String Finder, Fender electric guitar string guide, Fender beginner FAQ, D’Addario acoustic alloy guide, Fender 80/20 bronze acoustic strings, Fender phosphor bronze acoustic strings, and the Elixir Strings product catalog.
-Source-backed category language is kept informational, and no hands-on testing, affiliate data, marketplace facts, or product ranking is claimed.
+Sources consulted for instrument-family and material context: D’Addario String Finder, Fender electric guitar string guide, Fender beginner FAQ, D’Addario acoustic alloy guide, Fender 80/20 bronze acoustic strings, Fender phosphor bronze acoustic strings, and the Elixir Strings product catalog.
+This guide keeps the category language informational rather than turning it into product rankings.